Center of Gravity

 Run Scenarios

-There are two main type of calculations which can be executed:
+There are three types of calculations which can be executed:

 For large datasets these calculations can take some time varying from about half a minute up to several minutes or even hours.
 For the drive time scenario you can influence this running time by changing (some of) the CoG Settings.